-"Brave leaders need to be thoughtful, decisive, bold," said VMware CEO Pat Gelsinger to the audience of more than 22,000 at the VMworld conference in San Francisco on Monday, or who were listening in by webcast.
+"Brave leaders need to be thoughtful, decisive, bold," said VMware CEO Pat Gelsinger to the audience of over 22,000 at VMworld conference in San Francisco Monday this week, or who were listening in by webcast.

 But bravery is also needed within VMware itself, Gelsinger admitted.
 "We are going through our brave journey," he said.

 "Every day I challenge [VMware's 6,000 engineers] to disrupt, to transform, to innovate, to enable value to our customers in new and powerful ways," Gelsinger said.
 "I will hold VMware accountable to be brave."

 With more than 500,000 customers and 75,000 partners, the company has generated $5.12 billion in revenue in fiscal 2013 by helping companies virtualize their workloads, which sets the stage for moving operations to the cloud.

 But the field is awash with popular new cloud technologies that are not of VMware's making, such as Docker and OpenStack.
 VMware must race to stay on top of these new developments and convince its enterprise customers that it is not merely a virtualization software company, but a company that offers cloud software and services.

 "VMware is trying to lead the faithful into the future, but they face an enormous challenge to win the new, agile IT projects of the future, rather than simply bringing greater efficiency to traditional IT," said Lydia Leong, a Gartner vice president and distinguished analyst covering cloud computing, in an email.